dvrpc/ReusableComponents/maps/full-template/readme.md

-# Simple "Point and Click" Template
+# Simple Toggles Webmap Template

 ## Includes
 - About modal (add tabs by pulling code from tabs folder)